beiciliang/aws-bootcamp-cruddur-2023/journal/week6.md

 \q
 ```

 Now we can check our domain https://beici-demo.xyz/ to see if everything works.
-If it is, we can safely remove TMP1 and TMP2 inbound rules in the security group `cruddur-alb-sg`, and delete HTTP:4567 and HTTP:3000 listeners in load balancer `cruddur-alb`.
-Then we can only access the application through the domain.
+If it is, we can safely remove TMP1 and TMP2 inbound rules in the security group `cruddur-alb-sg`, and delete HTTP:4567 and HTTP:3000 listeners in load balancer `cruddur-alb` (they were there for debugging more easily).
+Now we can only access the application through the domain.

+If changes are made for backend/frontend, use the scripts in `./bin/backend/` and `./bin/frontend/` to build, tag, push the image to ECR, and update the service with a force deployment.

+You may see "503 Service Temporarily Unavailable" on my domain.
+This is because I've updated the Fargate services which set the task to 0 in order to save my AWS budget.